Hayden-Zenika/duolingo-clone-bmad-demo/docs/epics.md

 #### Story 2.4: Listening Challenge (FR6, FR8) (DC-11)
 **User Story:** As a user, I want to listen to a sentence and transcribe it so that I can improve my listening comprehension.
 **Acceptance Criteria:**
-- [x] Display "Audio" button (large speaker icon).
+- [ ] Display "Audio" button (large speaker icon).
-- [x] Clicking plays the sentence audio (TTS).
+- [ ] Clicking plays the sentence audio (TTS).
-- [x] User selects words from a bank to transcribe what they heard.
+- [ ] User selects words from a bank to transcribe what they heard.
-- [x] "Turtle" button plays audio at 0.75x speed.
+- [ ] "Turtle" button plays audio at 0.75x speed.
 **Technical Notes:**
 - Use `lib/audio/tts.ts` (Architecture decision).
 - Fallback to Web Speech API if cloud TTS fails/offline.

-#### Story 2.5: Speaking Challenge - Basic (FR6, FR9) (DC-12)
+#### Story 2.5: Speaking Challenge (FR6, FR8) (DC-12)
-**User Story:** As a user, I want to read a sentence aloud and get feedback so that I can practice pronunciation.
+**User Story:** As a user, I want to speak a sentence into the microphone so that I can practice pronunciation.
 **Acceptance Criteria:**
-- [x] Display prompt sentence to read.
+- [ ] Display the sentence to be spoken.
-- [x] "Microphone" button to start recording.
+- [ ] "Microphone" button to start recording.
-- [x] Visual waveform or indicator during recording.
+- [ ] Visual feedback (waveform or color change) while recording.
-- [x] Simple validation (mock or basic Web Speech API match) to pass/fail.
+- [ ] Simple validation (mock or basic Web Speech API) to verify input.
 **Technical Notes:**
 - Use `lib/audio/stt.ts` (Web Speech API) for client-side speech-to-text.
 - Fuzzy string matching (Levenshtein distance) to allow minor errors.